FabienGadet0/test1/README.md

 ## Connect to the database

-Once docker-compose is running you can exec in a new terminal `psql` in the db container to query what you want , just run this it will prompt for a password , the default password is `pwd`
+Once both are running you can execute in a new terminal `psql` directly in the database container to query what you want,
+(it will prompt for a password , the default password is `pwd`)
+just run this :

 ```